benjohnbarnes/Service/README.md

 # Justifying CBs 1-5

-Having seen an example service, how does this approach unlock the wild claimed benefits (CBs)?
+Having seen an example service, how does this approach unlock the wild "claimed benefits" (CBs)?

-## Encapsulated declaration & implementation
+## Declared type & encapsulated implementation

-A service type declaration has `Input` and `Output` domain types.
-These types are the result of client engineers encapsulating their understanding of the service's API in to Swift's type system.
-Reaching understanding may have needed substantial research and perhaps asking / aligning with the API team.
+A service type is declared with `Input` and `Output` domain types.
+These types are the result of client engineers embedding their understanding of the service's API in to Swift's type system.
+Reaching this understanding may have needed substantial research and perhaps asking / aligning with the API team.

 If an API is a co-designed collaboration between the Swift engineers and API engineers, the service's declaration captures this alignment and co-design effort.
 As such, **a service declaration is often a reusable embodiment of considerable embedded effort**.
-It packages up engineer time and effort in to a package which can be rapidly integrated by other teams, with much less need for new teams to understand the service API or the design decisions behind it.
+It literally packages up engineer time and effort in to a form which can be rapidly integrated by other teams, with much less need for new teams to understand the service's API or the design decisions informing it.

 A service will generally be implemented by building a `URLRequest` from the `Input` type and dispatching this to an API.
 It will then parse the API's response and handle errors, and provide some service `Output` type.
 While these two phases are often not complex, they frequently have many small and subtle facts that must be properly handled for the API to behave correctly and consistently.
-Once again, the exact details of all of this can require considerable discussion and alignment between client and API engineering teams, and also substantial engineer time. **A service implementation encapsulates this effort and makes it correctly and consistently reusable.**
+Once again, the exact details of all of this can require considerable discussion and alignment between client and API engineering teams, and also substantial engineer time. **A service implementation encapsulates this effort and makes correctness reusable, granting consistency.**

-The service type declaration and its implementation provide CBs 1, 2 & 5.
+The service type declaration and its implementation provides CBs 1, 2 & 5.

 ## Encapsulated tests & validation

 Service implementations should be tested, including any subtleties of creating a request or parsing.
-Good coverage of failure cases should also be included.
-Understanding edge cases is often a result of significant engineering work and might also require careful alignment between client and API teams.
+Good coverage of failure cases should be included.
+Understanding edge cases is often a result of significant engineering work and might additionally require careful alignment between client and API teams.
 This is an investment that should be shared and reused among modules.
-Service inherently support reuse of tests because when services are encapsulated, so are their tests.
+Service inherently supports reuse of tests because when a `Service` is encapsulated, so are its tests.

 Encapsulated tests provides CBs 3 & 5.

 ## Free Mocks

 The Service library automatically provides each `Service` with a consistent mock implementation for testing the correct behaviour of units.
-This can be used before Services are even implemented, a backend exists, or mock JSON is available.
-Units using services are tested in the domain the the service (its Input and Output), and not in the REST domain that includes details such as service JSON encoding.
+The mock can be used before a `Service` has an implementation, a backend exists, or mock JSON is available.
+Units using a `Service` are tested in the domain the the `Service` (its `Input` and `Output`), and not in the REST domain that includes details such as service JSON encoding and HTTP niceties.

-Modules that define services can also provide test data for stubbing so that integrating units can ensure they properly handle all cases a service can provide.
-Again – the test data is in the domain of the service and not at the REST level.
+Modules that define services can also provide test domain data for stubbing so that integrating units can ensure they properly handle all cases a service can provide.
+Test data is in the domain of the service and not at the REST level.

 The availability of free mocks supporting standard test data covers CBs 4 & 5.

 ## Avoidance of inconsistency

 When service implementations are needed in several places and can't be reused, they are instead reimplemented.

 Reimplementation leads to a very high likely-hood of **inconsistencies such as divergent edge case handling**.

-Inconsistency has pernicious, ongoing and often enormously expensive consequences that can impact everyone developing and using a system.
+Inconsistency has pernicious, ongoing and often enormously expensive consequences.
+It can impact everyone developing and using a system.
 Consider how many meetings are about trying to resolve differing live approaches and how difficult these can be to harmonise.

 Making services easily reusable provides CB 5.